 The tower of Belem is a UNESCO World Heritage Site and is one of the most recognizable landmarks in Lisbon, and is one of the most beautiful examples of Portuguese architecture.

 The monument is a tribute to the Age of Discovery and the explorers who set out from Lisbon to discover new lands, in Asia and the Americas.
+It is a magnificent sight to see on a Lisbon Half Day Tour.

 It is also located near the Jeronimos Monastery (another UNESCO World Heritage Site we’ll talk about in a minute) and the Palacio do Governador, a luxurious hotel that offers a great place to stay.